 Applicants for the B-CHERP research grants agree and promise to conform to the highest ethical standards in conducting their research.
 Projects involving human subjects must have local institutional Ethical Research Board approval in accordance with the Canadian Institutes of Health Research (CIHR) Guidelines on Research Involving Human Subjects.

-Grantees agree to acknowledge the support of Baxalta Corporation and the AHCDC in all the publications and oral presentations that will result from research conducted with B-CHERP funds.
+Grantees agree to acknowledge the support of Baxalta, now part of Shire, and the AHCDC in all the publications and oral presentations that will result from research conducted with B-CHERP funds.

-Grantee shall indemnify AHCDC and BAXALTA and their directors, officers and employees for any and all damages, costs, expenses and other liabilities, including reasonable attorney’s fees, incurred in connection with any third-party claim, action or proceeding arising or resulting from Grantee's receipt and use of the grant, and any act or omission, negligence or misconduct of GRANTEE or any of its employees, agents or representatives involved in any research resulting therefrom.
+Grantee shall indemnify AHCDC and BAXALTA, NOW PART OF SHIRE, and their directors, officers and employees for any and all damages, costs, expenses and other liabilities, including reasonable attorney’s fees, incurred in connection with any third-party claim, action or proceeding arising or resulting from Grantee's receipt and use of the grant, and any act or omission, negligence or misconduct of GRANTEE or any of its employees, agents or representatives involved in any research resulting therefrom.